chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 ![Anomaly Detection Results](/img/kpi-and-dashboard/anomaly_dashboard_overview.png)

-In this example, the selected KPI is "Total Sales," which was set up as the sum aggregation for the `ItemTotalPrice` column of our table.
+In this example, the selected KPI is "Cloud Service Cost" which was set up as the sum aggregation for the `cloud_cost` column of our table.

 Now let's dive into our Anomaly Detection results!

 ### Overall KPI Anomaly Chart

 At the top of your results, a Time Series plot is displayed where each point displays the KPI value for the input time frequency.
-In this case, a daily frequency is used; this graph shows the **sum of `ItemTotalPrice` each day**.
+In this case, a daily frequency is used; this graph shows the **sum of `cloud_cost` each day**.

 ![Overall KPI Anomaly Chart](/img/kpi-and-dashboard/overall_KPI_anomaly_chart.png)